-It’s a well-known fact that the American Dental Association recommends regular teeth cleanings in order to stay on top of your oral health.
+The American Dental Association (ADA) and our Grandville dentists recommend that you receive regular teeth cleanings every six months in order to stay on top of your oral health.

 At Grandville Dental Health Center, we don’t just remove plaque at these appointments: we also take steps to make sure that you’re on the right path for your oral health.

-Here’s what our teeth cleaning dentists will do when you come in for your teeth cleaning appointment.
+Here’s what our dentists will do when you come in for your teeth cleaning appointment.

 What Happens at a Dental Cleaning?